alimahouk/mashbook/README.md

 - `FLASK_RUN_HOST`: Host to run the server on
 - `FLASK_RUN_PORT`: Port to run the server on

-## Development

-### Adding New Features

-1. Create new routes in `app/routes.py`
-2. Add new modules in `app/modules/`
-3. Create templates in `app/templates/`
-4. Add static assets in `app/static/`

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the terms specified in the LICENSE file.

-## Acknowledgments
+## Author

-- OpenAI for providing the GPT models
-- Flask framework and its extensions
-- All contributors and maintainers
+Created by Ali Mahouk in 2023.